anionDev/ProjectTemplates/Templates/Conventions/BranchingSystem/GitFlow.md

 When merging to `main` (or immediately before) the build-pipeline should be executed.
 The merge-request is not allowed to be completed when the build-pipeline fails.

 When merging to `stable` (or immediately before) the build-pipeline should be executed.
 The merge-request is not allowed to be completed when the build-pipeline fails.
-Addtionally a git-tag (containing the version-number) on the merge-commit should be created and this version should be released.
+Additionally a git-tag (containing the version-number) on the merge-commit should be created and this version should be released.

-# Branch-protections
+## Branch-protections

 The following recommendations for branch protections result from the description above: